wexi/amforth-shadow/doc/source/TG/Implementation.rst

 WARM
 ....

-The word WARM is the high level part of the forth VM initialization.
+The word :command:`WARM` is the high level part of the forth VM initialization.
 When called from within forth it is the equivalent to a RESET.
-WARM initializes the PAUSE
+:command:`WARM` initializes the :command:`PAUSE`
-deferred word to do nothing, calls the application defined TURNKEY action and finally hands over to QUIT.
+deferred word to do nothing, calls the application defined TURNKEY action and finally hands over to :command:`QUIT`.

 TURNKEY
 .......